Should You Own or Lease Your Medical Office?

 Speaking of rent, it shouldn’t go without mentioning that owning your own medical office is an investment in your business.
 Renting, on the other hand, is an investment in someone else’s business, which would you rather do?

 Owning your own medical office not only allows you to build financial security but also allows you to create the business you want.
 This includes creating the space best suited to the needs of your patients.
 A well-designed office building can have measurable positive effects on a patient’s health.
 It also has ramifications for the business side, you’ll want your medical office to project the same amount of care and attention to detail as the services you offer.
 If a building isn’t up to modern standards, a patient could lose faith in the practice’s ability to do their job or believe they would be better assisted elsewhere.

 This applies to potential employees as well.
 As the medical field’s labor shortage continues, companies need to get creative to remain competitive at attracting top talent.
 A modern medical office with modern accommodations or an attractive location can be a huge tool in the hiring process.

 Okay, Should I Ever Lease Then?

 9 out of 10 times owning your own medical office is the option that’ll create more value for your business in the long term.
-If you’re planning on running a successful business then owning just makes more sense, so when is the right time to lease?
+If you’re planning on running a successful business then owning just makes more sense.
+So when is the right time to lease?

 When rent rates are low or the property market is down, then leasing might make sense.
 Even then we advise that you partner with a professional that can help you negotiate the lowest possible rate.
 In addition, we urge that you create an exit strategy for your lease, so you’re not spending too much time throwing away business equity in the form of rent.

 The best time to buy or build real estate was 20 years ago, the next best time is today.
-If you’re interested in partnering with an experienced real estate company that has helped medical practices of all sizes and experience build and own the medical office they always envisioned, we’d love to chat.
+If you’re interested in partnering with an experienced real estate company that has helped medical practices of all sizes build and own the medical office they always envisioned, we’d love to chat.